Architecture MArchStudy level: Postgraduate

 The course is designed to celebrate the distinctive nature of Architecture as a discipline which spans the sciences and the arts.

 Studio-based learning creates a holistic and integrated teaching and learning environment.
-Along with individual projects, you may have the chance to undertake collaborative projects with other students on master’s courses in the Faculty of Arts and Humanities, and the Faculty of Engineering, Environment and Computing.
+Along with individual projects, you may have the chance to undertake collaborative projects with other students on master’s courses in the College of the Arts and Society and the College of Engineering, Environment and Science.
 A wide range of workshop facilities4 will be available to you during lectures and also during independent study periods.

 The course is informed by an advisory panel of practising architects including lecturers with industry experience as well as guest lecturers, to ensure a strong and collaborative bond between practice and academia (staff and guest speakers are subject to change).